azdavis/millet/docs/tokens.md

 - Regular functions (with `fun` or `fn`) take in values and return values.
 - Functors take in structures and return structures.

-Contrast with `fun`, which is for value-level functions.
+Compare with `fun`, which is for value-level functions.

 ## `include`